bachZSN/multi-paradigm-path-planning/README.md

     --checkpoint data/diffusion_coord_model.pt
 ```

+The model uses 1D temporal convolutions over the trajectory timeline and conditions on:

+- elevation map (queried via `F.grid_sample`)
+- start and goal coordinates (provided as inputs and also enforced during sampling)

-The model uses 1D temporal convolutions over the trajectory timeline.
-It queries the 2D elevation map via `F.grid_sample` in the bottleneck.
-Sampling clamps start (index 0) and goal (index T−1) at every denoising step.
+Sampling performs endpoint in-painting: start (index `0`) and goal (index `T-1`) are clamped at every denoising step.

+Checkpoint note: changes to the coordinate model architecture require retraining; if you see a size-mismatch when loading `data/diffusion_coord_model.pt`, retrain with `python -m experiments.train_diffusion_coord`.

 ### Dataset Contents